OpenNTI/nti.docs.platform.enduser/userguide/Videos.rst

    .. image:: images/videogallery.png

-Return to your lesson from the Media Viewer by clicking on this back arrow.
+Return to the previous view from the Media Viewer by clicking on this back arrow.

    .. image:: images/videobackbutton.png
+      :scale: 50